 - Memphis is the only city that I am aware of without a no-charge shelter for the homeless.
 I want to remove fees for shelters, which will in turn discourage pan handling.
 I also want to explore using unused city buildings as potential shelters to the extent that it is needed.

 - The Bridge: the Memphis Street Paper is a wonderful organization that discourages panhandling by encouraging homeless people to sell newspapers, which are produced with Rhodes students, for income as opposed to asking for charity.
-I am proud to serve on its board, and I hope that we can discourage panhandling by empowering our homeless population through the Bridge and other nonprofits by proving them with the means to obtain income on their own without resorting to panhandling.
+I am proud to serve on its board, and I hope that we can discourage panhandling by empowering our homeless population through the Bridge and other nonprofits that provide them with the means to obtain income on their own without resorting to panhandling.

 - We pay taxes to receive a societal benefit.
 With as high as our property taxes are, the disrepair of our roads is simply unacceptable.
 As your city councilman, I would fight to repair potholes on major and neighborhood roads, and I would also push for more speed bumps where citizens are concerned about speeding on neighborhood roads.

 - While some buses move on major routes/loops, we could set up mini-hubs to support smaller routes, which would make our public transportation system more accessible.
 If done properly, it would make it possible for us to allow the county school system to drop its bus contracts and give MATA the ability to run the school routes at ⅓ of the current cost or less.